 When it comes to honoring the historic event, Fort Worth does it in a big Texas way, every day.
 Seven days a week, twice a day, the most epic remembrance of the Chisholm Trail is recreated through the Fort Worth Herd Cattle Drive at 11:30 a.m. and 4 p.m.
 Nearly twenty longhorns parade through the Stockyards National Historic District.
 You can watch the steers pass by while standing on E. Exchange Avenue, just in front of the visitor center or on the lawn of the Livestock Exchange Building.
 After the drive, you can meet and greet with the drovers who are dressed in authentic gear and available for photos and questions.
 Take a look.

 Created to honor the men and women who made their mark in Western history, the Texas Cowboy Hall of Fame features over 100 inductees.
-Their ongoing Chisholm Trail Exhibit is a must-see on your next visit to the Texas Cowboy Hall of Fame.
-Be sure to check out the interactive and educational “Adventures of the Cowboy Trail” exhibit.
+Their ongoing Chisholm Trail Exhibit is a must-see on your next visit.
+While you’re there, be sure to check out the interactive and educational “Adventures of the Cowboy Trail” exhibit.
 You’ll walk away with a deeper understanding about how drovers prepared for the trail, the reason behind branding and all about the famous Chuckwagon.

 Featured imaged of Fort Worth Herd, courtesy of the Fort Worth CVB.